A Quantile Variant of the EM Algorithm and Its Applications to Parameter Estimation with Interval Data: The EM and MCEM algorithms

-The EM algorithm consists of two iterative steps: (i) Expectation step (E-step) and (ii) Maximization step (M-step).
-The advantage of the EM algorithm is that it solves a difficult incomplete-data problem by constructing two easy steps.
-The E-step of each iteration only needs to compute the conditional expectation of the log-likelihood with respect to the incomplete data given the observed data.
-The M-step of each iteration only needs to find the maximizer of this expected log-likelihood constructed in the E-step, which only involves handling ``complete-data'' log-likelihood function.
-Thus, the EM sequences repeatedly maximize the posterior log-likelihood function of the complete data given the incomplete data instead of maximizing the potentially complicated likelihood function of the incomplete data directly.
+The EM algorithm consists of two iterative steps: (i) the expectation step (E-step) and (ii) the maximization step (M-step).
+The advantage of the EM algorithm is that it solves a difficult incomplete-data problem by constructing two relatively straightforward steps.
+The E-step of each iteration computes the conditional expectation of the log-likelihood with respect to the incomplete data given the observed data.
+The M-step of each iteration then obtains the maximizer of the expected log-likelihood constructed in the E-step.
+Thus, the EM sequences repeatedly maximize the log-likelihood function of the complete data given the incomplete data instead of maximizing the potentially complicated likelihood function of the incomplete data directly.
 An additional advantage of this method compared to other direct optimization techniques is that it is very simple and it converges reliably.
 In general, if it converges, it converges to a local maximum.
-Hence in the case of the unimodal and concave likelihood function, the EM sequences converge to the global maximizer from any starting value.
-We can employ this methodology for parameter estimation from interval data because interval data models are special cases of incomplete (missing) data models.
+Hence, in the case of the unimodal and concave likelihood function, the EM sequences converge to the global maximizer from any starting value.
+We can employ this methodology for parameter estimation for interval-censored data because interval-censored data models are special cases of incomplete (missing) data models.

 Here, we give a brief introduction of the EM and MCEM algorithms.
 Denote the vector of unknown parameters by ${\boldsymbol{\theta}}=(\theta_1,\ldots,\theta_p)$.
 Then the complete-data likelihood is

 where $\mathbf{x}=(x_1,\ldots,x_n)$ and we denote the observed part of $\mathbf{x}$ by ${\mathbf{y}}=(y_1,\ldots,y_m)$ and the incomplete (missing) part by ${\mathbf{z}}=(z_{m+1},\ldots,z_{n})$.
 Denote the estimate at the $s$-th EM sequences by ${\boldsymbol{\theta}}^{(s)}$.
 The EM algorithm consists of two distinct steps: \begin{itemize} \item \textsf{E-step:} \texttt{Compute} $Q({\boldsymbol{\theta}}|{\boldsymbol{\theta}}^{(s)})$\\ where $Q({\boldsymbol{\theta}}|{\boldsymbol{\theta}}^{(s)}) = \int\log L^c ({\boldsymbol{\theta}}|{\mathbf{y,z}}) \, p({\mathbf{z}}|{\mathbf{y}},{\boldsymbol{\theta}}^{(s)})d{\mathbf{z}}$.